Open-Systems-Pharmacology/Dabigatran-Model/Evaluation/Input/Content/Section1_Introduction.md

-COMPOUND is an active, highly selective ...
-(Information about Pharmacology)

-COMPOUND is ...
-(Information about relevant Pharmacokinetics)
+Dabigatran is an oral direct thrombin inhibitor administered as a pharmacologically inactive prodrug, dabigatran etexilate.
+After absorption, it undergoes enzymatic conversion via carboxylesterases (CES1 in the liver and CES2 in the intestine) to the active moiety dabigatran.
+Dabigatran (etexilate) shows low oral bioavailability (~6–7%), moderate inter-individual variability, and is predominantly eliminated unchanged via renal excretion.

+In addition to renal clearance, dabigatran undergoes glucuronidation, forming dabigatran acylglucuronide, which contributes to total active exposure.
+Absorption of dabigatran etexilate is strongly influenced by P-glycoprotein (P-gp), making transporter activity a key determinant of systemic exposure and drug–drug interaction potential.

+The presented whole-body PBPK model is based on the model developed by Moj et al. (Moj 2019) and includes dabigatran, its prodrug dabigatran etexilate and the active metabolite dabigatran acylglucuronide.
+It was established to be used for DDI predictions as dabigatran etexilate is a widely used Pgp substrate in clinical DDI studies.

-The herein presented model building and evaluation report evaluates the performance of the PBPK model for COMPOUND in (healthy) adults.
+The herein presented model building and evaluation report evaluates the performance of the PBPK model for dabigatran in healthy adults.

-The presented COMPOUND PBPK model as well as the respective evaluation plan and evaluation report are provided open-source ([https://github.com/Open-Systems-Pharmacology/COMPOUND-Model](https://github.com/Open-Systems-Pharmacology/COMPOUND-Model)).
+The presented dabigatran PBPK model as well as the respective evaluation plan and evaluation report are provided open-source ([https://github.com/Open-Systems-Pharmacology/Dabigatran-Model](https://github.com/Open-Systems-Pharmacology/Dabigatran-Model)).
+The DDI performance is documented in the DDI qualification report ([https://github.com/Open-Systems-Pharmacology/COMPOUND-Model](https://github.com/Open-Systems-Pharmacology/COMPOUND-Model)).

-Alfentanil is a potent analgesic synthetic opioid.
-It is fast but short-acting and used for anesthesia during surgery.
-Alfentanil is metabolized solely by CYP3A4 (Phimmasone 2001).
-Like midazolam, alfentanil is not a substrate for P-gp (Wandel 2002) and less than 1% of an alfentanil dose is excreted unchanged in urine (Meuldermans 1988).

-Although in clinical use alfentanil is always administered intravenously (iv), some DDI studies published plasma concentration-time profiles of alfentanil following oral ingestion.
-The presented alfentanil model was established using clinical PK data of 8 publications, covering iv and oral (po) administration and a dosing range from 0.015 to 0.075 mg/kg as well as absolute doses of 1 mg iv and 4 mg po.
-The established model is based on the model developed by Hanke et al. (Hanke 2018) and applies metabolism by CYP3A4 and glomerular filtration.